 Watch the following CUDACast to see what OpenACC is all about:

-- Read the OpenACC FAQ.
+- Look at the OpenACC Resources.

 - Try OpenACC by taking a self-paced lab on nvidia.qwiklab.com.
 These labs only require a supported web browser and a network that allows Web Sockets.
 Click here to verify that your network & system support Web Sockets in section "Web Sockets (Port 80)", all check marks should be green.